kovagoz/fpga-vga/README.md

 ## Prerequisites

-Makefile uses Docker images for compilation, simulation and programming.
+Makefile uses Docker for compilation, simulation and programming.

 ## Installation